bra1nfo0d/TeamPlaner/team_planer/README.md

 🆕 Latest Update
 ---

-v0.2.1 – Add core test files and support for additional date formats

-- Added pytest test files covering core modules (date_manager, storage_manager, config_manager)

-- Implemented tests for all supported date formats in DateManager

-- Improved reliability of configuration handling with default checks

-- Set up dev dependencies for testing
+v0.3.0 – Multi-window week views and dark theme improvements

+- Added multi-window support via the new AdditionalWindow class, allowing multiple week views to be displayed simultaneously.

+- Introduced new config option "window_shown" to control how many windows open at once.

+- Implemented synchronized week navigation across all open windows using a shared window list and _refresh_week_view() helper.

+- Improved dark theme compatibility — text input and text edit fields now render correctly on all systems.

+- Refactored internal layout logic for better cross-window consistency.

 📂 Project Structure
 ---